You may have heard about magnetic paints and primers.

 How Well Do They Work?

-How strong or how well the magnetic primer paints will work will usually depend on how they are applied.
+However, how strong do they work will usually depend on how well they are applied.

 However, the more standard paint you put on top of the magnetic primer, the less the magnetic attraction will be.

 Plus, despite the presence of iron dust, it does not have the same magnetic pull as a refrigerator door which tends to be solid metal.

 For this reason, you should consider using disc magnets instead of refrigerator magnets as they tend to have a stronger attraction.

 Using magnetic paint and primer to make a DIY magnetic wall is straightforward.